 What Is Considered Bad Credit?

 What is a bad credit score?
-The definition of “bad credit” varies slightly depending on the credit scoring model used.
+The definition of “bad credit” varies depending on the credit scoring model used.
 A credit scoring model is a statistical analysis used by credit bureaus to evaluate your creditworthiness.
+“Bad credit” simply means that your credit reports, or records of how well you’ve paid off debt, reveal negative credit actions that you’ve had in the past.

-According to FICO®, one of the most popular scoring models, a bad credit score is one below 670.
-Another popular scoring model, VantageScore, considers a bad credit score as one below 661.
+According to FICO®, one of the most popular scoring models, a bad credit score is anything below 670.
+Another popular scoring model, VantageScore, considers a bad credit score below 661.
 To put it in perspective, a credit score ranges from 300 to 850.

-Some lenders may have a minimum credit score to refinance student loans.
-Requirements may vary by lender so check in with the lenders you are considering to understand their minimum requirements.
-And, keep in mind that lenders will evaluate factors beyond just your credit score when making lending decisions.
+Some lenders require a minimum credit score to refinance student loans.
+Requirements vary by lender, so check in with the lenders you are considering to understand their minimum requirements.
+And keep in mind that lenders evaluate factors beyond just your credit score when making lending decisions.

-If you plan on refinancing student loans with bad credit, you may want to consider backtracking and checking your credit reports or purchase your credit scores directly from one of the credit bureaus.
-There may be a mistake on your credit reports which can hurt your credit score.
-For example, you may have already paid off a particular loan but your credit report may show that you haven’t yet paid off that particular loan.
+If you plan on refinancing student loans with bad credit, you may want to consider backtracking and checking your credit reports.
+There may be mistakes on your credit reports that are hurting your credit score.
+For example, you have already paid off a particular loan but your credit report shows that you haven’t yet.

-There are other strategies you can consider as well, including refinancing with a cosigner, improving your credit score or debt-to-income (DTI) ratio, look into credit unions, consider non-profit debt consolidation, check into secured loans or look for lenders with lower credit requirements.
-Let’s take a look at each alternative option for student loan refinance for bad credit.
+There are other strategies you can consider as well: refinancing with a cosigner, improving your credit score or debt-to-income (DTI) ratio, looking into credit unions, considering nonprofit debt consolidation, checking into secured loans, and looking for lenders with lower credit requirements.
+Let’s take a look at each option for student loan refinance for bad credit.

-If you have a relatively low credit score, applying with a cosigner may increase your chances of getting approved for a student loan refinance.
+If you have a relatively low credit score, applying with a cosigner increases your chances of getting approved for a student loan refinance.

 Refinancing student debt with a cosigner means that you ask someone else to agree to help you repay a loan along with you.
 Cosigners are equally obligated to repay a student loan and are liable if you fail to repay your loan.
 Any missed payments will affect both you and your cosigner’s credit history.

-Improving your credit score is another way to fix any credit issues.
-You can improve your credit score by making payments on time to your creditors, catching up on accounts for which you still owe money, and limiting credit applications.
-Let’s take a look at all of these student loan refinance need to know opportunities to improve your credit score:
+You can build your credit score by making payments on time to your creditors, catching up on accounts for which you still owe money, and limiting credit applications.
+Let’s take a look at all of these student loan refinance need to know opportunities to build your credit score:

 • Make on-time payments: Making all payments on time is one of the best ways to improve your credit score.
 You may want to consider setting up auto pay to avoid missing or making late payments.